cmyster/coti/README.md

 1 Controller node - 12GB RAM, 2 vCPUs, 12GB disk space.

 1 Compute node     -  8GB RAM, 2 vCPUs, 12GB disk space.  _installation only,
-more of each resource is needed for launching VMs_
+more of each resource is needed for launching VMs._

 ## Where to start?